AksyonTV: AksyonTV International

-AksyonTV International is an international Philippine subscription television channel owned by Pilipinas Global Network, Ltd. The channel offers programming highlights from the Philippine television channels TV5, One Sports, One News, One Sports+, One PH, True TV, PBA Rush and UAAP Varsity Channel.
+AksyonTV International is an international Philippine subscription television channel owned by Pilipinas Global Network, Ltd. The channel offers programming highlights from the Philippine television channels TV5, RPTV, One Sports, One News, One Sports+, One PH, True TV, PBA Rush and UAAP Varsity Channel.

 It was announced in early 2011 that it would launch an international channel to support AksyonTV's local presence.
 In July 2011, Pilipinas Global Network Ltd., a company owned by PLDT, Inc. and TV5 Network Inc. based in British Virgin Islands will oversee the operation of AksyonTV International.
 The news channel will be primarily accessible to viewers in the Middle East, North Africa and some parts in Europe and North America.
 Despite the closure of its domestic network on January 13, 2019, Aksyon TV International remains operational; airing local sports and public affairs programs from One Sports and True FM simulcasts - now airing in One PH and True TV, two of the "teleradyo" domestic satellite TV channels.